SwayaanTechnologies/Langchain/README.md

     print("No Notion documents were loaded.")
 ```

+* Here, we create an instance of the `NotionDirectoryLoader` class and provide the path to the directory where Notion-exported Markdown files are located.
+In this case, the directory is named "notion".

+* We use the `load()` method of the `loader` instance to load the documents from the specified directory.
+This method returns a list of `Document` objects representing the loaded documents.

-This conditional statement checks if any documents were loaded.
+* This conditional statement checks if any documents were loaded.
 If there are documents, it prints the first 100 characters of the content of the first document (`docs[0].page_content[0:100]`) and the metadata of the first document (`docs[0].metadata`).
 If no documents were loaded, it prints a message indicating that no Notion documents were loaded.

 ---